Cray-HPE/docs-csm/operations/network/management_network/bonded_uan.md

 ## 1GB or 10GB Bonded UAN

 This is using a pair of Aruba 8360 switches as `sw-leaf-bmc`.
+The `system-mac` NEEDS to be unique across the system.
+This should NOT match any other `system-mac` on the system.

 ```yaml
 sw-leaf-bmc-001: |